onqtam/headjack/docs/why/14_THE_WAY_FORWARD.md

 > "There is no way to help a learner to be disciplined, active, and thoroughly engaged unless he perceives a problem to be a problem or whatever is to-be-learned as worth learning, and unless he plays an active role in determining the process of solution." - [Neil Postman](https://www.azquotes.com/quote/1215352)

 > "The question is not, Does or doesn't public schooling create a public?
 The question is, What kind of public does it create?
 A conglomerate of self-indulgent consumers?
 Angry, soulless, directionless masses?
 Indifferent, confused citizens?
 Or a public imbued with confidence, a sense of purpose, a respect for learning, and tolerance?
 The answer to this question has nothing whatever to do with computers, with testing, with teacher accountability, with class size, and with the other details of managing schools.
 The right answer depends on two things, and two things alone: the existence of shared narratives and the capacity of such narratives to provide an inspired reason for schooling." - [Neil Postman](https://www.goodreads.com/quotes/1364209-public-education-does-not-serve-a-public-it-creates-a#:~:text=The%20question%20is,reason%20for%20schooling.)

+> "Human behavior is subject to the same laws as any other natural phenomenon.
+Our customs, behaviors, and values are byproducts of our culture.
+No one is born with greed, prejudice, bigotry, patriotism and hatred; these are all learned behavior patterns.
+If the environment is unaltered, similar behavior will reoccur." - [Jacque Fresco](https://www.azquotes.com/quote/728513)

+> "When education and resources are available to all without a price tag, there will be no limit to the human potential." - [Jacque Fresco](https://www.azquotes.com/quote/1275953)

+> "The difference between a serial killer and a saint is environment.
+That's a very hard thing to accept because that raises a lot of questions." - [Jacque Fresco](https://www.azquotes.com/quote/728512)

+> "If technology does not liberate all people for the pursuit of higher aspirations in human achievement, then all its technical potential will be meaningless." - [Jacque Fresco](https://www.azquotes.com/quote/728555)

+> "There are no bad people, there are people with insufficient information to make appropriate decisions." - [Jacque Fresco](https://www.goodreads.com/quotes/883493-there-are-no-bad-people-there-are-people-with-insufficient)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Healthcare